 Local people go to the temple on the Vesak festival

-Every street of Colombo city, but the three most beautiful places are Gangarama Temple, Dehiwala, and Galle Face Green.
+Every street in Colombo city, but the three most beautiful places are Gangarama Temple, Dehiwala, and Galle Face Green.

-Vesak is the biggest festival in Sri Lanka, it attracts all kind of travelers from all over the world to find out more about the land of religious relics and ancient ruins.
+Vesak is the biggest festival in Sri Lanka, it attracts all kinds of travelers from all over the world to find out more about the land of religious relics and ancient ruins.

 The cultural festival takes place in the full moon of the lunar month of Vesak which is May in Gregorian calendar.